 - 6.12.
 The Authority has taken into account action taken by the Authority in respect of other approved or authorised persons for similar behaviour. - 6.13.
-In light of these factors, but especially the seriousness of the misconduct, the risk of loss to which UK consumers were exposed and the actual loss which they have suffered, the Authority has decided to impose a penalty of £200,000 on Mr Johnson.
+In light of these factors, but especially the seriousness of the misconduct, the risk of loss to which UK consumers were exposed and the actual loss which they have suffered, the Authority considers that the imposition of a financial penalty of £200,000 on Mr Johnson would be appropriate.